aiyi/go-user/README.md

-# go-user
-User management service provides features such as registration, login and session management
+#Overview
+go-user is a micro service written in go to provide essential user management features such as:
+- Registration and confirmation via email/phone.
+- Login and logout.
+- Auth token / session management.
+- Password reset.